IBM/event-automation/_connectors/kc-source-avro/index.md

 categories:
   - Databases
 ---
-Flume Avro source connector for transmitting data from Apache Flume to Apache Kafka without utilizing a Flume Receiver.
+The Flume Avro source connector for transmitting data from Apache Flume to Apache Kafka without utilizing a Flume Receiver.